ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_RepoReorg_02.md

    - Each file contains a standardized redirect notice at the top
    - The notice includes the new location, creation date, and removal date
    - Original files will be kept for a 1-month transition period (until August 6, 2024)

+4. Documentation integration has been completed:
+   - Sphinx configuration has been updated to include roadmaps and tools directory
+   - Build scripts have been updated to work from the tools directory
+   - Comprehensive index has been moved to archive

+5. Repository structure improvements have begun:
+   - Tools directory has been created for development-related scripts
+   - Development scripts have been moved to the tools directory

 ## Roadmap Components